kushwanthreddyn07/AtliQ-Hardware-Sales-Dashboard-SQL-Power-BI-/README.md

 ## Skills Demonstrated
 The following features were used:-
 1. SQL:- Joins, Cte
-2. Power BI:- Bookmarks, Buttons, Filters, DAX, Modelling, Measures, Page Navigations, Tab Navigations, Power Query.
+2. Power BI:- Power Query, Modelling, Calculated Columns, Bookmarks, DAX, Buttons, Filters, Measures, Page Navigations, Tab Navigations.

 ## Data Transformation and Data Modelling
 1. As we have seen in the above picture, we have a messy data model, a clean and understandable data model must be created.